MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 ## PowerShell 7 log in experiences

-This section describes the log in experiences that are available in version 2.0.4 or later of the Exchange Online PowerShell module in PowerShell 7.
+This section describes the log in experiences that are available in version 2.0.4 or later of the module in PowerShell 7.

-For more information about the operating systems that are supported by the Exchange Online PowerShell module in PowerShell 7, see [Supported operating systems for the Exchange Online PowerShell module](exchange-online-powershell-v2.md#supported-operating-systems-for-the-exchange-online-powershell-module).
+For more information about the operating systems that are supported by the module in PowerShell 7, see [Supported operating systems for the Exchange Online PowerShell module](exchange-online-powershell-v2.md#supported-operating-systems-for-the-exchange-online-powershell-module).

 For detailed syntax and parameter information, see [Connect-ExchangeOnline](/powershell/module/exchange/connect-exchangeonline).